Henry Cecil, 1st Marquess of Exeter: Family

 By this time Cecil was deeply in debt, and decided to abandon Hanbury for good.
-He instructed his friend the rector, Rev. William Burslem, to collect the rents and use them to pay off his debts, while he left to live a quiet and simple life under an assumed name.
+He instructed his friend the rector, the Rev. William Burslem, to collect the rents and use them to pay off his debts, while he left to live a quiet and simple life under an assumed name.
 He chose to buy a small holding in the Shropshire village of Great Bolas, and lived there calling himself John Jones.
 At some time thereafter he fell in love with and married in April 1790 Sarah, the 16-year-old daughter of local farmer Thomas Hoggins.
 As Cecil had done nothing about procuring a divorce from his first wife, the marriage was bigamous, a serious offence at the time.
 Only in 1791 did Cecil obtain a divorce by Act of Parliament, after which he and Sarah went through a second marriage ceremony on 3 October 1791 at St Mildred, Bread Street, London (the register records him as "Batchelor" and her as "Spinster"), thus making the union legitimate.
 In February of the following year their first child, Sophia, was born, and in 1793 a son Henry was born, also in Great Bolas, but died soon afterwards.

 In December 1793 his uncle died, and Exeter inherited the vast Cecil estates, moving to Burghley House with his new family.
 Sarah had two more children, Brownlow, born in 1795, who was to inherit his father's title and estates, and Thomas, born in 1797.
 She died following the birth of Thomas, aged only 23.
 Sarah became known as the Cottage Countess, and never seemed to have adapted to her role as the mistress of a great household.
 The episode is recounted in Tennyson's poem "The Lord of Burleigh" (1835, published 1842), and was investigated by Elisabeth Inglis-Jones in her book The Lord of Burghley and by Andrew Harris for his book The Vernons of Hanbury Hall.